DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \subsection{Diffusion Models as Rollout Synthesizer}

-DMs prove to have excellent ability to model complex distributions and have been used for synthesizing sequential data in offline RL in many previous works~\cite{ajay2022conditional,zhu2023madiff,lu2024synthetic}.
-As offline RL possesses a pre-collected dataset $\caD$ containing trajectory-level sequential data, we can easily pre-train DMs over $\caD$ via supervised learning.
+DMs demonstrate a remarkable ability to model complex distributions and have been utilized for synthesizing sequential data in offline RL in many previous works~\cite{ajay2022conditional,zhu2023madiff,lu2024synthetic}.
+Since offline RL possesses a pre-collected dataset $\caD$ containing trajectory-level sequential data, we can easily pre-train DMs over $\caD$ via supervised learning.
 We first construct the training set for the DM from $\caD$.
-Suppose the length of the generation sequence of the DM is $L$.
-For a trajectory $\tau = (s_0,a_0,s_1,\ldots,a_{H-1},s_H) \in \caD$, the corresponding training trajectories are derived by slicing or padding $\tau$ to length $L$, i.e. containing $L+1$ states and $L$ actions:
+Let $L$ denote the length of the generation sequence for the DM.
+For a trajectory $\tau = (s_0,a_0,s_1,\ldots,a_{H-1},s_H) \in \caD$, the corresponding training trajectories are derived by slicing or padding $\tau$ to a length of $L$, i.e. containing $L+1$ states and $L$ actions: